section-engineering-education/engineering-education/articles/deep-neural-system-matlab/index.md

 ### Creating deep neural network in MATLAB.
 ### Introduction.
-A neural network is one of the classes of deep learning and subclass of machine learning.
-The algorithms are encouraged by the architecture of the human brain.
-The system grips data uses the algorithm to identify the trend in the data, and then predicts the result of a new similar dataset.
+A neural network is a subclass of machine learning.
+The algorithms are a result of inspiration from the architecture of the human brain.
+The system grips data then use the algorithm to identify the trend in the data and predicts the result of a new similar dataset.
 MATLAB provides a deep learning toolbox for implementing the deep neural network.
 MATLAB includes the digit dataset so you don't need to download it from an external source.

 In this article, we will look at how to prepare your digit dataset, the structure of a convolution neural network.
 We will also look at the Matlab code for training and validation and code for discrete testing.

 ### Prerequisite.